Define Class Methods and Functions

 The following rules apply to methods defined in separate files:

-The syntax declared in the methods block (if used)
+Match the syntax declared in the methods block (if used) to the method's

-The separate file must be in the class folder.
+The separate file must be in the class (

 The class constructor method must be defined in the